palletops/ns-reload/README.md

 ## Plugin Based Configuration

-The plugin can be configured using the `:ns-dependencies` project key.
+The plugin can be configured using the `:ns-reload` project key.
 The key is specified as a map which may contain the following keys:

 `:options`